 The most common swallow species have a dark blue or green plumage with streaked underparts that are usually white.
 They prey on a wide range of insects, but some species also consume fruits and other plants.
 If you have a garden, this is definitely a bird you want to watch out for.

 Remember, you can always pay a pest control company to remove a swallow’s nest.
 Still, the damage that’s left behind may linger forever.
 To prevent lasting harm, you should do something about it now.
-Call a pest control company to get help removing swallows from your property.
+Call OMNIS to get help removing swallows from your property.
 We’ll perform a thorough inspection and implement solutions that keep the problem from recurring in the future.

-Pigeons are an irritating pest that can spread dozens of different diseases through their aerial barrage of feces.
-If you didn’t know, pigeons reportedly poop 47-51 times per day.
+Pigeons are irritating pests that can spread dozens of diseases through their aerial barrage of feces.
+If you didn’t know, pigeons reportedly poop 47-51 times daily.
 That’s a lot of poop, and if you come into contact with it, you may get sick.